 Laravel 8 Jetstream

 Laravel Jetstream has been designed for creating the auth scaffolding.
 The Jetstream package provides the functionality for the following –

 - optional team management

 The most important thing is the design component is managed by Tailwind CSS.
 For creating the scaffolding it offers Livewire or Intertia.
-The Tailwind CSS is highly customizable, low level CSS framework.
+The Tailwind CSS is a highly customizable, low-level CSS framework.

 Laravel Livewire is a library that is used to create modern, reactive, dynamic interfaces using Laravel Blade.
-You can use in Laravel blade as your templating language.
+You can use Laravel Blade as your templating language.

 Intertia.js is a stack that is provided by the Jetstream.
 It uses the Vue.js as a templating engine.
-You can use Laravel’s router instead of Vue router.
-This is very small library that can be managed to load Vue component through the backend as Laravel.
+You can use Laravel’s router instead of the Vue router.
+This is a very small library that can be managed to load the Vue component through the backend as Laravel.

-I am not going to discuss these all functionality in a this post.
+I am not going to discuss these functionalities in this post.
 We’ll see the usage in the upcoming posts.

 So, in this post, I will be creating the Livewire for creating the auth.